Poland–Turkey relations: Recent relations

 In 2009, the Mutual Declaration On Economic Collaboration was signed by Poland and Turkey.
-Since the signing of the agreement regualar meetings between Turkish and Polish entrepreneus have been taking place in an effort to support the economic ties between the two nations.
+Since the signing of the agreement regular meetings between Turkish and Polish entrepreneurs have been taking place in an effort to support the economic ties between the two nations.

 April 18, 2010, the day of the state funeral of Lech and Maria Kaczyński, was declared a day of national mourning in Turkey to commemorate the 96 victims of the Smolensk air disaster, including Polish President Lech Kaczyński and his wife Maria Kaczyńska.